pippobaudos/elasticsearch-index-cloner/README.md

 Simple Java code to clone/replicate/copy an elasticsearch index accross different clusters, using the Scan/Scroll on the source index and Bulk upload on the destination cluster.
 The command are executed trought the REST endpoint (generally port 9200).

-The settings and mappings by type are trasfered to the destination index (unless specified the option -keepDstIndex amd the destination index already present on the destination cluster).
-In case it's required an http autentication on the source or destination clusters, you can pass these as parameters.

 Installation
 ------------
 To build the jar including all the dependencies run: